Forbes State Forest

 Other points of interest

 Wharton Iron Furnace, an old iron furnace located north of Elliottsville, is on the National Register of Historic Places.
 Remnants of an old Water-Powered Grist Mill in the Quebec Run Wild Area can be reached via a hiking trail.
 Cole Run Falls can be reached a short distance from Cole Run Road.
 A deep spot in the streambed of Blue Hole Creek where the water appears blue, simply named Blue Hole, is located along Blue Hole Road.
 Remains of the Pittsburgh, Westmoreland and Somerset Railroad grade, are located in the Laurel Mountain Division.
-Remnants of two Civilian Conservation Corps camps can be found in the Blue Hole and Negro Mountain Divisions.
-Spruce Flats Bog, a fascinating area of obscure origin, is found in the heart of our Laurel Mountain.
-Division.
+Remnants of two Civilian Conservation Corps camps can be found in the Blue Hole and Mt.
+Davis Divisions.
+Spruce Flats Bog, a fascinating area of obscure origin, is found in the heart of our Laurel Mountain Division.

 Horses may be ridden on most of the state forest roads and trails, except the Natural Areas and the Laurel Highlands Hiking Trail.
 Some trails are not suitable for riding due to limited clearance and steep or rocky terrain.
 Riders are generally directed to our gated dirt and gravel roads, which can be found on the Laurel Highlands Snowmobile Trail System map.
 The map is available from our district office, or can be downloaded from our maps page.